Arms Warrior PvP Guide

 |90||Avatar – You transform into an unstoppable colossus for 20 sec, increasing your damage dealt and causing your attacks to generate extra Rage.
 While transformed you are immune to movement impairing effects.||Bloodbath – Blood, blood, and more blood.
 Adds a portion of your damage as a short term bleed and slows the opponent.||Storm Bolt – Hurl your weapon at an enemy, causing weapon damage and stunning the target briefly.
 Deals an additional 300% weapon damage to targets that are permanently immune to stuns.|

-Warriors (all Warriors) now have three Banners.
-You throw one of these down at your nearby group (within 30 yards) receives a buff for 30 seconds.
+Warriors (all Warriors) have three Banners in the Mists of Pandaira.
+You throw one of these down and your nearby group (within 30 yards) receives a buff for 30 seconds.
 You can Intervene to your banner.
 All are level 87.

 - Skull Banner - Crit buff.
 This is likely the one that will be most used.